merlinmann/wisdom/wisdom.md

 ## Voi ch'entrate…

-Some introductory thoughts on the wisdom.
+Some brief introductory remarks regarding the Project:

 - The thoughts on offer here are based on my own experiences and sensibilities.
 They are each and all things that, above all, I have needed to learn.
 - As it happens, many of the thougts have been _very painful_ to learn.